 London WC2A 2AE, United Kingdom

 Her research and teaching interests lie in political behaviour, public opinion and the EU, and comparative politics.
-She has published four books and over 60 journal articles, including in the American Political Science Review, Annual Review of Political Science, British Journal of Political Science, Comparative Political Studies, International Organization and Journal of Politics.
+She has published five books and over 60 journal articles, including in the American Political Science Review, Annual Review of Political Science, British Journal of Political Science, Comparative Political Studies, International Organization and Journal of Politics.
 Her most recent book is Political Entrepreneurs.
 The Rise of Challenge Parties in Europe (Princeton University Press, 2020, with Catherine De Vries).
 Sara is Associate Editor of Political Science Research and Methods (PSRM).
 She is also the Chair of the European Election Studies (EES), a Europe-wide project studying voters, parties, candidates and the media in European Parliamentary elections.

 She has been awarded several prizes for her research, including the APSA Best Paper Prize (2019, EPOVB) and Best Article Prize (2018, European Politics and Society) and the European Union Studies Association (EUSA) Best Book Prize for Europe in Question: Referendums on European Integration (Oxford University Press, 2009).
 In 2011, she was given the APSA Emerging Scholar Award for her contribution to the field of elections, public opinion and voting behaviour and in 2012 she was awarded the Nils Klim Prize for her outstanding contribution in the academic fields of the arts and humanities or social sciences.